 Alzheimer's and Dementia Treatment

-Alzheimer’s research at Sponaugle Wellness Institute has proven that the Alzheimer’s brain suffers from deficiencies of multiple neurotransmitters, hormones and nutrients.
-In addition, Alzheimer brains suffer from years of collecting environmental toxins, neurotoxins that cause inflammation of the brain’s white matter and thus slow the brain’s electrical current.
+Alzheimer's research at Sponaugle Wellness Institute has proven that Alzheimer\'s brain suffers from deficiencies of multiple neurotransmitters, hormones, and nutrients.
+In addition, Alzheimer's brains suffer from years of collecting environmental toxins, neurotoxins that cause inflammation of the brain's white matter and thus slow the brain's electrical current.

 Extensive collateral damage occurs in the brain when the immune system attacks foreign neurotoxins.
-Brain tissue suffers from the toxin induced inflammation.
-The brain’s smallest blood vessels, the capillaries, become inflamed, subsequently, the 8 micron diameter capillary lumen “shrinks“ making it more difficult for the 7 micron diameter red blood cells to squeeze through, this reduces cerebral blood flow.
+Brain tissue suffers from toxin-induced inflammation.
+The brain's smallest blood vessels, the capillaries, become inflamed, subsequently, the 8-micron diameter capillary lumen "shrinks" making it more difficult for the 7-micron diameter red blood cells to squeeze through, this reduces cerebral blood flow.